jasonpaulhuyck/osTicket-post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>

-Project outlines the post-install configuration of the open-source help desk ticketing system osTicket, in continuation of the [osTicket: Prerequisites and Installation](https://github.com/jasonpaulhuyck/osticket-prereqs) project.
+Project outlines the post-install configuration of the open-source help desk ticketing system osTicket.
+In continuation of the [osTicket: Prerequisites and Installation](https://github.com/jasonpaulhuyck/osticket-prereqs) project.

 <h2>Environments and Technologies Used</h2>